 Keeps bones strong

 After menopause, women can lose 1-2% of their bone mass every year.
-The good news is that doing strength-training exercises can increase bone density and reduce an older woman’s risk for bone fractures.
+The good news is that doing strength-training exercises can increase bone density and reduce an older woman’s risk for bone fractures and osteoporosis.
 Starting an exercise program even late in life can help to preserve bone density.

 Physical activity during hospitalization

 Even if you are in the hospital, staying active—as much as possible—is important.
-Try to get out of bed as often as you can.
+Try to get out of bed to sit in a chair or to walk as often as you can—ask staff or visitors for help if you feel unsteady walking on your own.
 Bathing and dressing yourself also count as physical activity.
-Staying active can shorten your hospital stay and improve your long-term recovery.
+Staying active can shorten your hospital stay, lower your chances of having to go to a nursing or rehabilitation facility after your discharge, and improve your long-term recovery.

 Especially for older adults with arthritis and other muscle and joint conditions, participating in exercise programs when you are in the hospital can lessen stiffness, improve balance, and ease fatigue.